 Setting goals is an important part of unschooling.
 Teaching your kids how to be intentional and purposeful through goal setting is something that they will carry with them throughout their lives.
 Not only can goal setting help your kids achieve what they want to do, but it can also help you to be more organized and intentional during your unschooling journey.

 To learn more about how to organize your unschool, check out the next posts in this 5 posts in 5 days series!
-(Links will be provided as they are published)

 5 Ways to Organize Your Unschool: